The birth of probability theory

 Q: What major development occurred in the 20th century regarding probability theory?

-A: At the beginning of the 20th century, the general theory of probabilities was formalized with Kolmogorov’s axiomatic, thus laying the foundations for objects such as events and probability spaces.
+A: At the beginning of the 20th century, general probability theory was formalized with Kolmogorov’s axioms, thus laying the foundation for objects such as events and probability spaces.

 Q: What importance do games of chance hold in the history of probabilities?